murilopolese/murilopolese/content/pages/cv.md

 - Moved to London
 - Software Engineer at Kano Computer
 - Attended and organized technology workshops for children (Kids Hack Day, Poplar Union, Tate Modern)
-- Head of education (Strawbees)
+- Head of education at Strawbees

 ### 2020

 - Moved back to Stockholm
-- Student at Recreating the Past (School for Poetic Computation)
+- Student at Recreating the Past at School for Poetic Computation
-- Research and Development (JoyLabz)
+- Research and Development at JoyLabz

 ### 2021

-- Joined art collective (Blivande)
+- Joined art collective Blivande
-- Taught Creative Tech courses (Konstfack, Hyper Island and Berghs)
+- Taught Creative Tech courses at Konstfack, Hyper Island and Berghs
-- Restructured syllabus and co-taught Recreating the Past (School for Poetic Computation)
+- Restructured syllabus and co-taught Recreating the Past at School for Poetic Computation

 ### 2022

-- Software Developer and Research and Development (Arduino)
+- Software Developer and Research and Development at Arduino
-- Taught drawing machine course (Konstfack)
+- Taught drawing machine course at Konstfack

 ### 2023

-- Taught Cellular Automata course (School for Poetic Computation)
+- Taught Cellular Automata course at School for Poetic Computation

 <br>
 <div class="gallery">